nasa/Common-Metadata-Repository/cubby-app/README.md

 # cubby-app

 The cubby app provides a centralized caching service for the CMR.
-Most caching in the CMR should be done in each application in separate in memory cache.
+Most caching in the CMR should be done in each application in separate in-memory cache.
 Sometimes a single central cache will be needed.
 The cubby application provides that capability.

 ## API